What Size AC Should I Get For My Florida Home?

 The only way to accurately determine the right AC size for your home is to have an HVAC professional perform a “Manual J Load Calculation.”
 This calculation takes into account a variety of factors that calculate how much heat needs to be removed from your home to keep it cool.

 - Why does the AC size even matter?

 - What factors go into a load calculation?

 Below, we’ll answer these three questions so you’re prepared to buy the right size for your home.

+Contact Climate Design to learn more about our AC installation process in the Clearwater-St. Pete or Bradenton area.
 Our technicians will help you find the perfect AC size for your Florida home.

 Why does the AC size even matter?

 As we alluded to above, it’s important that you install the right size AC system for your home or you will run into issues in the future.

 If your AC is too big for your home … it will quickly cool your home then shut off.
 This repetitive on-and-off is called “short-cycling” and can cause high energy bills, uneven cooling throughout your home and a shortened lifespan for your AC.

 On the flip side, having an AC that is too small for your home is also problematic.